 Brands on Fire: Stanley’s Chief Brand Officer Talks College Campus Tour, Ambassador Program and Product Innovation

 Thanks to an explosion of user-generated content surrounding the company’s insulated tumbler products, Stanley’s organic social and digital engagement is likely envied by more than a few brands.
-The “pack my Stanley with me” TikTok trend, for instance, has users converting the tumblers into mini backpacks by attaching a range of accessories to them, thereby extending the cups’ utility beyond its original purpose and inserting the product into the cultural conversation.
+The “pack my Stanley with me” TikTok trend, for instance, has users converting the tumblers into mini backpacks by attaching a range of accessories to them—adding a whole new purpose to the product and inserting it into the cultural conversation.

 But while Stanley excels at engagement from a digital perspective, its latest marketing campaign targeted toward college students intends to build emotional connections through in-person activations.
 The Stanley Studio H2O pop-up tour, a brand experience that offers students free engraving with a product purchase, is visiting 13 college campuses across the country this fall.
 An ambassador program, NIL [name, image, likeness] athlete partnerships and a consumer insights platform to drive CRM efforts support the 360 campaign.